 Welcome to the Emergency Medical Technician Program at College of the Canyons.
 This packet contains necessary information and forms that need to be completed during the first few weeks of the semester.
 Please read the information in this introduction and the links throughout the page.
-If you wish a hard copy of this packet, they may be found in the pamphlet rack next to Towsley Hall 102A.

 The EMT Program is a one semester, 8 unit course, Health Science 151; however it is strongly recommended that the student successfully complete Health Science 046 prior to enrolling in the EMT Program.

 Students must attend the first day of class.
 During the first class session the student will be oriented to the EMT program and have the opportunity to ask questions of the instructor.
 EMT Program paperwork will be distributed and discussed by your instructor the first week of class.
 If you do not attend the first class session you will be dropped from the class and your spot will be given to a wait listed student.

 Due to contractual requirements of our clinical site partners, all students must be at least 18 years old by the first day the class meets.
 There are no exceptions to this requirement.

 Prior to the first day of class you should-